xiongbinzou/xiongbinzou/README.md

 <!--my introduction start-->

-I am looking for a position of **full stack engineer/backend engineer/front end engineer/operation and maintenance development**, if there is a suitable opportunity, please contact me [@Email](xiongbinzou@163.com)
 - 🔭 I graduated with a master's degree, 3 years of experience in devops engineer in the Internet & game industry.
 I'm mainly responsible for a series of work such as the refinement of front-end and back-end requirements of the web platform, data structure design, function development, testing, and application deployment.
 Because the team of company I worked for was suddenly disbanded, I currently unemployed at home.
 - 🌱 I am looking for a position of **full stack engineer/backend engineer/frontend engineer/devops engineer**, if there is a suitable opportunity, please fell free to contact me [@Email](xiongbinzou@163.com)
 - ⚡ Python / Django / Vue / Linux / C#